rootint/movie-recommender/references/references.md

-1) The [instruction](../data/raw/ml-100k/README) the the dataset (if the link is not available, unzip the data/raw/ml-100k.zip)
+1) The [instruction](../data/raw/ml-100k/README) to the dataset (if the link is not available, unzip the data/raw/ml-100k.zip)
+2) Cool article about recommendations: https://towardsdatascience.com/prototyping-a-recommender-system-step-by-step-part-1-knn-item-based-collaborative-filtering-637969614ea